Russ Harvey Consulting - Computer and Internet Services

 Most Still Have a Functioning PC

 Most of the folks buying a tablet or signing up for a smart phone already have a desktop that allows them to do their taxes, create and print documents, scan, surf the Web and more.
-Even those that don't aren't as limited as they once were without a computer.
+Even those that don't have a computer aren't as limited as they once were.

 Both the desktop and mobile operating system market shares appear to be relatively flat.